Young Life: Evangelizing aspects

 According to a 1994 Vancouver Sun newspaper article, out of 350 students attending one particular week-long session at the Malibu Camp in British Columbia, Canada, more than 100 publicly testified during the informal ceremony of "Commitment Night" on the final night saying they had committed their lives to Jesus.
 One camper said, "You're treated like an adult.
 There's a lot more freedom here than other Christian camps."
 Another camper said, "But I'm starting to feel a lot of pressure to become a Christian.
 I used to just sit there and agree with them, just to get them off my back.
 But now I'm ticked."

 Promotion

-In 2025, Young Life partnered with Joe Gibbs Racing to replace He Gets Us as sponsor the No. 19 Toyota Supra driven by Aric Almirola and Justin Bonsignore in select NASCAR Xfinity Series races.
+In 2025, Young Life partnered with Joe Gibbs Racing to replace He Gets Us as sponsor the No. 19 Toyota Supra driven by Aric Almirola in 17 NASCAR Xfinity Series races.
 Both JGR co-founder JD Gibbs and team president Dave Alpern were involved with Young Life.
+Young Life would return the following year with Brent Crews in what's now the NASCAR O'Reilly Auto Parts Series.